yypetrov/docker-php-webserver/README.md

 # Docker webserver with Nginx, PHP and MySQL.

 ## STEP 1: Install and run Docker on your system
 Docker is a platform for developing, shipping, and running applications using container technology.
-In this guide, we'll walk you through the steps to install Docker on your system.
+I'll walk you through the steps to install Docker on your system.

 ### 1.1.
 Prerequisites
 Before you begin, make sure you have the following prerequisites: